Menu

 302°F / 150°C High Temperature LED Lights Extreme industrial applications such as aluminum smelting, glass manufacturing, hot process zones, and areas near furnaces or kilns where elevated ambient temperatures require a higher-rated fixture.

-High Temperature Lighting Comparisons
+High Temperature LED Lighting

 Lighting Type What to Know